hasibi/EntityLinkingRetrieval-ELR/README.md

 Using this command, the retrieval results are produced using the recommended parameters in the paper.
 For detailed descriptions and setting different parameters read the help using the command `python -m nordlys.elr.retrieval_elr -h`.

+Python v2.7 is required for running the code.

 ## Code